relay-tools/react-relay-network-modern/README.md

 #### ...on server

-Firstly, you should prepare **server** to proceed the batch request:
+Firstly, you should prepare **server** to process the batch request:

 ```js
 import express from 'express';